AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-58163-price-rule-does-not-apply-discount-from-the-matching-customer-segment-without-coupon-code.md

 1. Create a *[!UICONTROL Cart Price Rule]*:
    * Without coupon code.
-   * With condition to be matched with visitor customer segment.
+   * With the condition to match with the visitor customer segment.

 1. Create a simple product.
 1. Open [!DNL Storefront] as guest.